Mount Aloysius College

 - Application for admission and $30 fee.

 - Official high school transcript or GED diploma.

 More than 400 financial awards are given each fall.
-They range in size from $1,000 to $12,000 a year, and are renewable for up to four years.
-The College offers more than $2 million each year in scholarships and more than 50 endowed scholarships, including:
+They range in size from $2,000 to $14,000 a year and are renewable for up to four years.
+The College offers more than $2 million each year in scholarships as well as more than 50 endowed scholarships, which include:

 - Biology Fellowships

 - Heritage Scholarships